kkauder/eic.github.io/_software/eicsmear.md

    requested to autoload type erhic::VirtualParticle
 ```
 please setenv or export the environment variable ROOT_INCLUDE_PATH to point to the include directory in your installation.

-If building at BNL, get ROOT6 in the following manner
+* If building at BNL, you can get ROOT6 in the following manner
 ```
 source /afs/rhic.bnl.gov/eic/restructured/etc/eic_cshrc.csh
 setenv EIC_LEVEL pro
 #verify
 which root
 ```

 * If you want to build PYTHIA6-dependent components, pass the location
 of libPythia6 to cmake:
 ```